felixwongong/cactus/docs/finetuning.md

 - Cactus is an inference engine for mobile devices, macs and ARM chips like Raspberry Pi.
 - At INT8, Cactus runs `Qwen3-0.6B` and `LFM2-1.2B `at `60-70 toks/sec` on iPhone 17 Pro, `13-18 toks/sec` on budget Pixel 6a.
-- Task-Specific INT8 tunes of `Gemma3-270m` hits `150 toks/sec` on iPhone 17 Pro and `23 toks/sec` on Raspberry Pi.
+- Task-Specific INT8 tunes of `Gemma3-270m` hit `150 toks/sec` on iPhone 17 Pro and `23 toks/sec` on Raspberry Pi.

 ## Quick Start